What Moves Bond Markets in Emerging Economies?

 Another bank manager said, “Since we’re always in the market, our perspective is more on the market side, not from the academic side of things.
 This course is actually a good link between what is the theory, and what empirical studies have been done.
 I think it’s very useful to have most people in the central bank go through this course, regardless of the technicality of the person.”

-The next course on “What Moves the Bond Markets?” will be held on 8 to 9 February 2021, from 2.00PM – 5.15PM each day.
-For more information and to register, visit our website.
+The next course on “What Moves the Bond Markets?” will be held on 6 to 8 July 2021, from 2.00PM – 5.15PM each day.
+To download the Course Guide and for more information on upcoming courses, register your interest below:

 About the ASB Master of Central Banking Program